camptocamp/c2cgeoportal/doc/administrator/administrate.rst

 Administrate a c2cgeoportal application
 =======================================

-To access to the admin interface use an url link: « http://<server>/<project>/wsgi/admin ».
+The administration interface is located at « http://<server>/<project>/wsgi/admin ».

-To be allowed to use the admin interface you should be logged in the main application, and has the role: ``role_admin``.
+Authentication for the administration interface is done through the main application interface.
+Role ``role_admin`` is required.

 *To Be Done*